Perelandric/Golific/README.md

 The rest of the flags are optional, and are described in the table below.

-*Variant definitions*
+#####*Variant definitions*

-After all the descriptor flags have been defined, you'll need to define the enum variants.
+After the descriptor flags have been defined, you'll need to define the enum variants.
 At least one variant is required per enum.

 Each variant must be entirely defined on its own line.
 Lines that are long because of variant flags must not be split across multiple lines.